 Neumann hasn’t gone out and simply changed the housing from the NDH 20.
 The NDH 30 is its own beast with some fantastic features.
 Check out the highlights before we take a closer look.

-With a range of valuable features, the NDH 30 sets itself apart from other open-backed headphones on the market.
+With a range of valuable features, the NDH 30 sets itself apart from other top open back headphones on the market.
 Let’s dive into the details.

 First and foremost, the Neumann NDH 30 is a reference-level set of headphones that can do serious work in the studio.
 The sound profile is sublime and reveals what open-backed headphones can be.